• 20 minutes ago

 Giving a glimpse of an interior in the window can go a long way in making a rendering for a house exterior more lively, inviting, and visually appealing.
 It’s especially useful in the evening or overcast scenes.
 In such a setting, showing a room with warm light inside will add coziness.
 Moreover, showcasing interiors in windows helps viewers imagine how people could spend time in the presented building.

 On the other hand, curtaining all the windows can slightly lower the exterior 3D rendering cost as a CG artist won’t need to build an additional part of the scene.
 But we recommend showing the interior at least in one of the windows.
-This will certainly make the rendering more visually interesting and realistic.
+Using 3D rendering services for interior design will certainly make the imagery more visually interesting and realistic.

 Stacey Mur